 Pricing: Prices include all activities.
 If you do not wish to take part in one or more activities please let us know at time of booking as this may reduce the price.

 Please note the holiday cost does not include the permits required to enter the Galapagos Islands.
-These must be paid before you depart from Quito airport (so please leave plenty of time if you are arranging your own connections) and will cost $110 per person.
-These are not included simply because it is much easier to arrange when you are at the airport than in advance and it is each passengers responsibility to obtain the necessary documentation before departing from Quito airport.
+These must be paid before you depart from Quito Airport for your flight to San Cristobal (so please leave plenty of time if you are arranging your own connections) and will cost $110 per person.
+These are not included simply because it is much easier to arrange when you are at the airport than in advance and it is each passenger’s responsibility to obtain the necessary documentation before departing from Quito.

 This holiday is possible to operate as a private tour on any departure date.
 Please contact us for a quotation and availability for your chosen date.